Setting up Fennel

 Downloading Fennel with a package manager

 Depending on what package manager you use on your system, you may be able to use it to install Fennel.
 See the wiki for a list of packaging systems which offer Fennel.
 Packaged versions of Fennel may lag behind the official releases and often only support one version at a time, but they tend to be the most convenient.
+For instance, if you use Fedora, it should be as easy as running sudo dnf install fennel.

 Downloading the fennel script